akka/akka-samples/akka-sample-sharding-scala/README.md

 2552 corresponds to the port of the second seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
 Its status changed to 'Up'.
 Switch over to the first terminal window and see in the log output that the member joined.

-Some of the counters that were originally on the `ActorSystem` on port 2551 will be migrated to the newly joined `ActorSystem` on port 2552.
+Some of the devices that were originally on the `ActorSystem` on port 2551 will be migrated to the newly joined `ActorSystem` on port 2552.
 The migration is straightforward: the old actor is stopped and a fresh actor is started on the newly created `ActorSystem`.
-Notice this means the counter is reset to zero: if you want your state to be persisted you'll need to take care of this yourself.
+Notice this means the average is reset: if you want your state to be persisted you'll need to take care of this yourself.
 For this reason Cluster Sharding and Akka Persistence are such a popular combination.

 Start another node in the third terminal window with the following command: